spak9/mmkv_visualizer/README.md

 does not allow you to see older data, while this parser can.
 This may be important for the inclined forensicator.

 You can also find a set of python tests found at `tests`.

+## Roadmap

+- Expose more metadata, such as whether database size was found, or if it's a best effort approach
+- Enable decryption with user input of encryption key